venyxML/Flight-Radar/README.md

 ## How to Install

 1. Download the appropriate .jar file for your version and place in your server's plugins folder
-2. Run your Spigot server
+2. Run your Spigot-based server

 Yeah this one doesn't really have a lot of extra steps so that's cool :)